mbrugman67/BusPirate-docs-hugo/content/docs/devices/identify-serial-memory-chips.md

 <br/>

+**Chip Select pin**

+The chip select pin is active high, which is different than most SPI devices.

 **ORG pin**

 The ORG pin is used to select the addressing mode of the chip.
 It is only present on "C" part numbers.